groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/basic-usage/search-for-electronic-signatures-in-document/search-for-digital-e-signatures.md

 url: signature/net/search-for-digital-e-signatures
 title: Search for Digital e-signatures
 weight: 2
-description: This topic explains how to search for digital electronic signatures across the documents with GroupDocs.Signature API.
+description: "This topic explains how to search for digital electronic signatures across the documents with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False